JKHeadley/ServiceBuilder/README.md

 Currently installation is a semi-manual process.
 A fully automated installation is in the works but the process is complex and buggy.
 The installation steps are as follows:

 - Install the nuget package onto your model project.
-Make sure to click "Discard" when Visual Studio notifies you that changes have been made to the project outside the environment.
+Make sure to click "Discard" and "Reload All" when Visual Studio notifies you that changes have been made to the project outside the environment.
 - Once the package installation is complete, clean the solution and build your model project.
 - Once the model builds succesfully, step through the two new Repository and Service projects, and execute the T4 (/*.tt) template files by